 Prior to coming to Northwestern, Chen was the Canada Research Chair in Health and Society at the University of British Columbia, and she has also been a fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford University.

 Foundations of Health Research Center.
 Low socioeconomic status (SES) has consistently been linked to poor physical health outcomes for both children and adults—they are two times more likely to be hospitalized, 1.8 times more likely to be in poor health, and 1.5 times more likely to die than their higher- SES peers.
-These are not just an effect of poverty: Even as SES increases, the prevalence of poor health outcomes persists.
-A team led by Edith Chen and Greg Miller are investigating the relationship between SES and health effects.
-To this end, Chen and Miller are establishing a new center at Northwestern, the Foundations of Health Research Center, to explore the relationship between social factors and physical health across the life span for children and adults.
-They will study psychosocial and biological pathways, like family relationships and the immune system, that link the social world to disease outcomes.
-Many projects are being planned, such as a study of the social and lifestyle factors that affect babies’ development during pregnancy.
-Two National Institutes of Health R01 grants support the research center.
+These are not just an effect of poverty: Across the SES spectrum as SES declines, health outcomes worsen.
+A team led by Edith Chen and Greg Miller is investigating the relationship between SES and health effects.
+To this end, Chen and Miller have established the Foundations of Health Research Center at Northwestern, to explore the relationship between social factors and physical health across the life span in children and adults.
+The center conducts numerous studies that link the social world to disease outcomes, several of which are described below.

 Socioeconomic Status and Asthma.
 This project seeks to identify multilevel contributors to asthma disparities in youth.
 Specifically, Chen and her colleagues seek to explain why youth with low socioeconomic status (SES) experience worse asthma outcomes through identifying both social and physical environment factors at the neighborhood and family levels, as well as individual psychological factors that contribute to asthma morbidity.
 Simultaneously, the researchers are attempting to link these factors to multiple levels biologically—at the organ, cellular, and genomic levels—to create plausible explanations of how broader contextual factors can alter biological pathways that lead to worse cases of clinical asthma in youth.

 Resilience in Youth.
-Confronting adversity typically leads to worse health outcomes, so why do some youth who confront adverse events such as growing up in low-SES circumstances remain in good health?
+Confronting adversity typically leads to worse health outcomes, so how is it that some youth who confront adverse events such as growing up in low-SES circumstances remain in good health?
 Chen and her colleagues are interested in understanding this subgroup of youth by characterizing the youths’ psychosocial environments and qualities that could contribute to the promotion of long-term resilience in their physical health.
 In addition Chen and her colleagues have documented that there might be some limits to resilience.
 For some youth exposed to adversity, positive academic and behavioral profiles are noted, but at the same time these youth also show risky physiological profiles, a phenomenon called “skin-deep resilience.”
 Chen and her colleagues are developing studies to better understand the factors that contribute to skin-deep resilience.

 Journal Articles and Book Chapters